cloud-bulldozer/benchmark-operator/docs/uperf.md

 `multus[1]` Configure our pods to use multus.

 `samples` how many times to run the tests.
-For example
+For example.

+`continue_on_failure` If a failure occurs,  a `"true"` will continue on with the next test and a `"false"` will abort the test.

+`redis_collection` If `"true"`, the redis backend will collect the status code of each test.
+This can be set to `"false"` if this functionality is not required.

 [1] https://github.com/intel/multus-cni/tree/master/examples